vintagefilmography/sankyo_with_microscope_lens/README.md

 Click OK again.
 ![screen15](https://github.com/vintagefilmography/sankyo_real_time_capture/assets/48537944/76b3038c-7292-48cc-bf5a-9aa963c6efaf)
 The capture process will start.
-Adjust the speed by turning the speed d knob past the midd point roughly pointing to the center of the "FAST" label.
+Adjust the speed by turning the speed knob past close to the minimum setting for lowest flicker.
-If there is some flicker present then turn the speed up or down slightly until you get zero flicker.
-Note that it some cases the flicker cannot be completely eliminated if the exposure is set too low.
-In that case hit the Up arrow key and in the camera tab tweak the exposure higher and readjust the speed.
 A fast way of changing the exposure can be achieved by clicking onto the exposure slider.
-The slider will bee highlighted.
+The slider will be highlighted.
 Now just use the left and right arrow keys.
 Once done  with the  film, click OK on the exposure window.
 The window will close.
 Stop the capture by clicking on the stop  pulldown.